Shopify SEO: Best Practices for Your Store

 Let’s start with the basic definition of SEO.
 All the results you see in SERPs, search engines are basically “serving” to you based on several different factors.
 SEO or Search Engine Optimization is the umbrella term that brings all of these factors together.
 If we present them in Maslow’s Hierarchy of Needs Model, starting from the bottom and above, we would have indexability and crawlability, relevant and compelling content, keyword optimization, link building.
 All in all, these factors can contribute to increasing the quality and quantity of your store’s traffic.
 Finally, it will result in ranking higher in search results.

 Nevertheless, the process of optimization is a two-way mirror.
 On one side, you have the search engines and, on the other side, your audience.
 You need to find the right balance and don’t try to over-optimize your store in favor of the search engines.
-By doing so, you could risk providing content for answer machines and not for human beings.
+By doing so, you could risk providing content for machines and not for human beings.
 In contrast, you need to understand your customers’ needs and deliver them a good quantity of quality content.

 A Glossary of SEO terms